neurosymbolic-learning/Neurosymbolic_Tutorial/README.md

 ## Setup

-This tutorial is divided into three Jupyter notebooks that we will run on Google Colab. **If you do not wish to save progrees, no setup is required.
+This tutorial is divided into three Jupyter notebooks that we will run on Google Colab. **If you do not wish to save progress, no setup is required.
 Head over to [Notebook 1](neurosymbolic_notebook1.ipynb) to get started!**

 ### (Optional) Setup on Google Drive